Cemeteries

 St. Anthony Cemetery, Located in China, IN

-St. Anthony’s Cemetery can be seen on a hill just before arriving in China on highway 62.St.
-Anthony’s Catholic Church, founded in 1849, was folded into the Prince of Peace Parish in Madison in 1993.
-The church building was acquired by a Catholic organization that conducts masses and holds retreats there.
+St. Anthony’s Cemetery can be seen on a hill just before arriving in China on highway 62.
+St. Anthony’s Catholic Church, founded in 1849, was folded into the Prince of Peace Parish in Madison in 1993.

 The St. Anthony’s cemetery came under the responsibility of Prince of Peace Catholic church in 2012.
 A book on St. Anthony’s Church was written by Elma Schafer and can be found in the Jefferson County Historical Society.

-Two of the first folks buried at the St. Anthony’s (China) were Frankesina Gaymann, wife of Joseph Gaymann, b.
+Two of the first people buried at the St. Anthony’s (China) were Frankesina Gaymann, wife of Joseph Gaymann, b.
 Feb.
 14, 1795 d.
 Jan 26, 1870, and Maria Begle, widow of Ignaz Begle, b.
 Oct.
 11, 1851 d.
 Aug 7, 1871

 St. Joseph Cemetery, Located in Madison, IN

-St. Joseph’s Cemetery, according to a St. Mary’s Parish History published in 1915, St. Joseph’s cemetery was laid out in 1867 at the north end of Walnut Street at the bottom of Hatcher Hill.
+St. Joseph’s Cemetery, according to a St. Mary’s Parish History published in 1915, was laid out in 1867 at the north end of Walnut Street at the bottom of Hatcher Hill.
 St. Mary’s Catholic Parish was folded into Prince of Peace Parish in Madison in 1991.
 This cemetery was known as the “German Yard” in the late 1800s.

-Of the four Catholic Cemeteries, burials from earlier years are identified by various methods: old newspaper obituaries, mortuary records, information on grave markers and other historical records.
+Of the four Catholic Cemeteries, St. Joseph burials from earlier years are identified by various methods: old newspaper obituaries, mortuary records, information on grave markers and other historical records.
 There are very fragmentary, unofficial records for the years starting in 1855, reconstructed from a variety of primary sources, including grave marker inscriptions, newspapers, funeral home archives, death certificates, church parish registers, and oral history.
 The earliest recorded grave marker for St. Joseph’s Cemetery was Emma Henzelman, daughter of J. & M. Henzelman, d.
 July 1868, age 1 year.

 St. Magdalene Cemetery located at W State St, Madison, IN

-The old St Magdalen Church out on the Jefferson Proving Ground stood where early graves were located.
+The old St Magdalen Church, on the Jefferson Proving Grounds, stood where early graves were located.
 The ground was leveled, and a large cross was placed where the old cemetery was located.
 The cross still stands in the Big Oaks National Wild Life Refuge in memory of those buried there.
 This first St. Magdalen cemetery was started in Ripley County in the 1840’s.
 Catherine Heck, Wife of Nicholas was the first buried in the new Cemetery on April 5, 1865.
-A new church was built in 1861in St. Magdalen Parish of German immigrants.
+A new church was built in 1861, St. Magdalen Parish of German immigrants.
 This Church building was closed in 1941 when the Army took over the land.
 The Parish moved to New Marion and purchased an old bank building.
 The Parish flourished there until 2013 and then was merged with Prince of Peace Parish in Madison.
 The Archdiocese has managed the cemetery since 1941.

 Maria Yager Rohrman sister to Peter Yager was the only grave marker moved from the “Old Cemetery” to the new one established in 1861.
 The Army took control of the land in 1941 and moved the cemetery next to St. Patrick’s Cemetery on State Street in Madison.
 St. Mary Magdalen Parish in New Marion merged into Prince of Peace in Madison effective December 1, 2013.

 A book written by Barbara Jachimiak on the history of the St. Magdalen Parish history can be found in the Jefferson County Historical Society 615 West First Street, Madison.
+IN

 St. Patrick Cemetery Located at West State ST. Madison, IN